17 states sue feds over Endangered Species Act rules

 The new rules begin taking effect Thursday.
 They for the first time allow officials to consider how much it would cost to save a species.
 They also remove blanket protections for animals newly listed as threatened and make it easier for creatures to be removed from the protected list.

-"It's a death by a thousand cuts for the Endangered Species Act," Democratic Washington Attorney General Bob Ferguson told a Seattle news conference announcing the lawsuit.
+"It's a death by a thousand cuts for the Endangered Species Act," said Democratic Washington Attorney General Bob Ferguson, announcing the lawsuit in a Seattle news conference.

 The law, signed by President Richard Nixon in 1973, has been credited with helping prevent the extinction of more than 220 species, including bald eagles, grizzly bears and humpback whales.
 It requires the government to list species that are endangered or threatened.
 The law also protects about 1,600 plant and animal species, designates habitat protections for them, and assesses whether federal activities will hurt them.